Volunteering & Vacancies

 We are always looking for volunteers for the following roles:

-Admin / Trustee / Social Policy Worker / Generalist Adviser (Adviceline & Face to Face)
+Admin / Trustee / Social Policy Worker / Generalist Adviser (Adviceline & Outreach)

-We are particularly looking for new Trustees, Advisers and Receptionists
+We are particularly looking for new Trustees, Advisers (Outreach and Telephone) and Receptionists

 If you would like to develop new skills & experience and you enjoy being part of a team please call us on 01278 459009 for more information.